Residential

 Stamp duty and registration fees are computed using the government property rates, so purchasers must know the gazetted rates before buying a property.

-How Is the Ready Reckoner Rate Determined?
+How is the Ready Reckoner Rate Determined?

 - Real Estate Demand: More demand leads to an increase in rates.